What is Application Modernization?

 Most common strategies

-- Rearchitect/Refactor with Strangler Fig Pattern — Popular for incremental replacement: Gradually build new microservices around the monolith, "strangling" the old code over time (low risk, no big-bang downtime).
-This is a lower risk strategy.
+- Rearchitect/Refactor with Strangler Fig Pattern: Popular for incremental replacement: Gradually building new microservices around the monolith, "strangling" the old code over time (low risk, no big-bang downtime).
+This is a lower risk strategy (see the picture of the vine surrounding the tree)

-- Hybrid Approaches — Rarely all-or-nothing; most successful projects combine (e.g., encapsulate core, replace UI, replatform backend).
+- Hybrid Approaches: The most common approach is to combine a few different strategies (e.g., encapsulate core, replace UI, re-platform the backend).

 (photo courtesy of Wikipedia)